 Mini-grants may be applied for throughout the year.

 The Sally Ann Forrester Scholarship

 The Sally Ann Forrester College Scholarship is a $1,000 scholarship awarded to a female bluegrass musician.
 Students may be majoring in any subject, including bluegrass music.
-The IBMA Foundation is administering the scholarship in fall 2021.
-Starting in 2022, the Community Foundation of Middle Tennessee will administer the scholarship.
+The IBMA Foundation administers the scholarship.
 Sally Ann Forrester played accordion and sang as a member of Bill Monroe and His Blue Grass Boys from 1943-1946, thus becoming the first female professional bluegrass musician in history.
-The application deadline for the fall 2021 scholarship is May 1, 2021.
+The application deadline for the fall 2021 scholarship is June 1, 2021.
 Go here to apply.

 The Rick Lang Music Songwriter Scholarship

 The Rick Lang Music Songwriter Scholarship is a $2,000 award to a student majoring in a subject related to songwriting.
 Applicants must be IBMA members (www.ibma.org).
 Rick Lang (above) is a GRAMMY-nominated writer who serves as the chair of the IBMA Songwriter Committee and volunteers with the IBMA Songwriter Mentor Program.
 Go here to apply for the scholarship.
 Deadline: June 1, 2021.